AxelVx1/incident_report_analysis/README.md

 [Incident Report Analysis](#Response)

 # incident_report_analysis_project
-Analyzing a situation and creating a incident report using the National Institute of Standards and Technology's Cybersecurity Framework (NIST CSF).
+Analyzing a situation and creating an incident report using the National Institute of Standards and Technology's Cybersecurity Framework (NIST CSF).

 # Scenario: